 Every tower is pre-assembled, so the assembling procedure of FT1 is easier than FT2.

 This product is 54″ wide, which could be a good choice for those who have limited space.
-This is the only narrow dual-stack trainers.
+This is the only narrow, small dual-stack trainer model.

-Overall, the FT1 offers a warranty just like the FT2.
-If you are not planning to spend more, you can go with this option as it has the same quality as the FT2.
+The FT1 offers a warranty just like the FT2.
+Overall, if you are not planning to spend more, you can go with this option as it has the same quality as the FT2.
 Read the full review here.

 - Dual adjustable pulleys